-Trump blasts censure idea as House panel prepares impeachment report vote
+Trump blasts censure idea as House panel readies impeachment report vote

 Lawmakers and the public have heard testimony from current and former officials that military aid was withheld from Ukraine and that a White House meeting with Ukrainian President Volodymyr Zelenskiy was conditioned on Kiev probing Biden and his son Hunter as well as a debunked conspiracy theory about Ukraine interference in the 2016 U.S. election.

-In an interview with the New York Times on Tuesday, Ukrainian Deputy Foreign Minister Olena Zerkal said Kiev was aware the U.S. aid had been withheld in July, in what the newspaper said was the first public acknowledgment by Ukraine that its top officials knew about the delay in the midst of Trump’s pressure campaign.
+U.S. Under Secretary of State for Political Affairs David Hale, the No. 3 State Department official, told a Senate Foreign Relations Committee hearing on Tuesday that he had seen no evidence that Ukraine - not Russia - interfered in the 2016 elections, undermining an argument used by Trump and some of his supporters.

+An investigation by the Republican-controlled Senate Intelligence Committee also could not substantiate allegations of Ukraine’s interference, two congressional sources said on condition of anonymity.

 On Wednesday, the House Judiciary panel will hear from constitutional lawmakers as they decide whether to put forward the formal articles of impeachment.
-The White House, in a defiant response earlier this week, said it would not participate in the process.
+The White House, in a defiant response earlier this week, said it would not participate in the process, which it has described as unfair.

+Senior administration officials have declined to testify in the House proceedings.
+Trump said on Tuesday that his top officials would testify in any trial in the Senate, where he said the process would be fair.

-The president and other administration officials have criticized the timing as Trump attends the summit overseas, although former Democratic President Bill Clinton also faced impeachment during a 1998 trip to Israel.
+The president and other administration officials have criticized the timing of this week’s impeachment proceedings as Trump attends the summit overseas, although former Democratic President Bill Clinton also faced impeachment during a 1998 trip to Israel.

+During the Clinton impeachment effort there was plenty of talk of the censure option, but it never went anywhere as some senators argued the U.S. Constitution did not provide for that sort of remedy.

-In London, Trump repeated his defense that his calls with Zelenskiy were “perfect” and that the impeachment inquiry was “a hoax,” accusing Democrats of a three-year effort to undo his 2016 election victory as he seeks re-election next November.
+In London, Trump repeated his defense that his calls with Zelenskiy, including one on July 25 in which he pushed for a probe of the Bidens, were “perfect” and that the impeachment inquiry was “a hoax.”

-“It is done for purely political gain, they are going to see whether or not they can do something in 2020 because otherwise they are going to lose,” he said at the summit.

 He also raised questions about his rivals’ patriotism, particularly as he traveled overseas and sought to negotiate on a range of issues, although he said he did not think it weakened his position while at the NATO summit.